 Who We Are and How We Got Started

 Over the past two decades the organization has grown significantly to attract writers from all backgrounds, all ages and levels of experience, writing in all genres and styles.
-The past three years in particular have marked a significant growth in terms of outreach and variety of programs.
+The past four years in particular have marked a significant growth in terms of outreach and variety of programs.
 At first WIM served the towns of Roxbury, Andes and Margaretville.
 Nowadays the organization serves communities as far as Walton, Delhi, Oneonta, Albany, Woodstock, Boiceville, Shandaken, Kingston, New Paltz, and many other places.
 The quality of our workshops and their affordability attract a wide range of participants.
-In 2012 we launched a new website, and implemented a robust social media strategy to reach out to new constituencies.
+In 2012 WIM launched its new website, and implemented a robust social media strategy to reach out to new constituencies.

-Over the past three years our programs have diversified.
+Over the past four years our programs have diversified.
 In 2013 we introduced a Self-Publishing and Book Marketing workshop – the first WIM workshop that involved digital technology.
 In 2014 we introduced a Nature Writing workshop with Leslie T. Sharpe, a retired professor from Columbia University.
 Leslie also teaches for MediaBistro.
 Our Nature Writing workshop continues the tradition of naturalist writer John Burroughs, a Roxbury native.
 Also in 2014 we introduced an immensely popular Creative Non-Fiction workshop taught by esteemed Anique Taylor.
 Creative Non-Fiction encompasses personal essay, memoir, autobiography, biography, profile, narrative nonfiction, and cultural criticism.

 Our resident instructors are all talented and experienced writers.
 Most have been published nationally and others in local publications.
 They all bring their own unique perspective and leadership to the workshops they lead.
 Throughout the year we invite writers in various genres, and publishing experts to lead weekend intensives or to conduct one-day seminars in their area of expertise.